kshetline/ligatures-limited/README.md

 variable
 ```

-The rules for how *Ligatures Limited* handles ligatures can be summed up by the way you answer the question: “Which ligatures do I want to see, and which do I want suppressed, in which scopes and in which languages?”
+The rules for how *Ligatures Limited* handles ligatures can be summed up by the way you answer the question: “Which ligatures do I want to see, and which do I want suppressed, in which contexts and in which languages?”

+### By-language and by-context settings

+A language specifier can be a comma-separated list of languages, and a context specifier for by-context rules can be a comma-separated list of contexts.

+Rules for a language can be inherited from rules for another language by using the `inherit` setting.

 ### Rules hierarchy